-The cartridge case is absolutely critical in relation to the function of a weapon and how it performs ballistically in coordination with the primer, powder and bullet.
-Brass offers the perfect balance of strength and flexibility, allowing it to expand under pressure in the chamber without losing its integrity.
+The ammo casing is absolutely critical in relation to the function of a weapon and how it performs ballistically in coordination with the primer, powder and bullet.
+Brass bullet casings offer the perfect balance of strength and flexibility, allowing it to expand under pressure in the chamber without losing its integrity.

 Like other types of cartridges available, there are pros and cons with brass casings:

 Ask any target shooter or range owner why they prefer brass, and the most common answer will be that they are reloadable.
 Retrieving and reloading the spent ammunition casings offsets the price of the cartridges, and there are always fellow shooters or gun shops that are more than happy to take them off your hands.

 With the exception of a few specialty bullets, the brass case is normally the most expensive component in the reloading process.
 Some reloaders claim that good quality cases – loaded with light powder charges – can be used many times over before needing to be recycled.